alexandor91/Follow_me/README.md

 4 <b>validation_steps</b>: number of batches of validation images that go through the network in each epoch. similar to steps_per_epoch, a default value is kept. <br />
 5 <b>workers</b>: maximum number of processes to spin up.
 With my hardware specs, I found this number will not run out of my computational resources on my pc, and it speeds up my training process simultaneously. <br />
 ### 3. Fully connected network with 1*1 convolution
-1x1 convolution is used to keep the 4D tensor with the spatial information instead of flattening the output into 2D tensor in the fully connected output.
+1x1 convolution is used to keep the 4D tensor with the spatial information instead of flattening the output into 2D tensor in the fully connected output:
 '''
     intermediate_layer = conv2d_batchnorm(encoder_layer3, filters = 256, kernel_size=1, strides=1)
 '''